What types of protection should I consider as a renter?

 Explore life insurance

 Bring to life your cover options with Aviva.
-Help protect your family’s financial future with our Life Insurance Plan.
-It pays a lump sum on death to help your family pay the rent or support their daily living costs.
-Bear in mind, there’s no cash in value with this plan at any time.
+Help protect your family's financial future with our Life Insurance Plan.
+It pays out a lump sum if you die during the policy term to help your family repay the mortgage or support their daily living costs.
+Bear in mind, this isn't a savings or investment plan, and we'll only pay out on a successful claim.

 • Ready for life cover?